 The security paper authors concluded: “While either Visa or Apple implement a fix for the problem, we recommend users to not use Visa as a transport card in Apple Pay.
 If your iPhone is lost or stolen, activate the Lost Mode on your iPhone, and call your bank to block your card.”
 In other words, turn off the Express Transit Card option for VISA cards.

-It is not Apple’s problem to fix but Apple set themselves up for this.
+This is not Apple’s problem to fix but Apple set themselves up for it.

 Steve Jobs said it best: designing anything is about choices and trade-offs.
 The Apple Pay that launched in 2014 was designed for credit cards with bio-authentication to authorize payment transactions.
 This changed in 2016 with the arrival of Suica, the first transit card on Apple Pay, and Express Transit.
 Express Transit and Express Mode emulate the way that transit cards and student ID are designed to work.
 The FeliCa and MIFARE protocols used for these cards are very secure and have a long history of safe prepaid smartcard use.